turingschool-examples/pizza-express/README.md

 });
 ```

 We just send a 201 and call it a day.
 It would be better if we redirected the user to their hot, fresh pizza page.
 Let's write a test and see how it goes.
+This test should go in the describe 'POST /pizzas' block, not the 'GET /pizzas' block.

 ```js
 it('should redirect the user to their new pizza', (done) => {